 - Change the coolant every 3 years

 - Clean debris (bugs + dust) from rad exterior every year

 Having a workshop manual for your vehicle is always a good plan; they only cost a few dollars but will save you a packet.
-A good manual will cover the coolant system in detail, electrical wiring diagram, hose routing, system overview, troubleshooting section, fastener torque specs, etc. all mission-critical info.
+A good manual will cover the coolant system in detail, including the electrical wiring diagram, hose routing, system overview, troubleshooting section, fastener torque specs, etc., and all mission-critical info.

-Is car engine not warming up?
+Is the car engine not warming up?
 A stuck open thermostat will cause extended warm-up time and poor cabin heat.
-It will also affect gas mileage and long-term effects include cylinder wall washing oil contamination.
+It will also affect gas mileage, and long-term effects include cylinder wall washing oil contamination.

 - Latest Posts